ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 and is cryptographically bound to the verifier it was presented to.

-While there are not any required Header Parameters in the Presentation Header, it MUST contain one or Header Parameters that uniquely identify the presented JWP to both the holder and verifier.
+While there are not any required Header Parameters in the Presentation Header, it MUST contain one or more Header Parameters that uniquely identify the presented JWP to both the holder and verifier.
 For example, Header Parameters that would satisfy this requirement include `nonce` and `aud`.

 ### Presentation Payloads